bradfrost/atomic-design/chapter-2.md

 So why go through all this rigamarole?
 What's atomic design good for?
 These are valid questions.
 After all, we've been building user interfaces for a long time now without having an explicit five-stage methodology in place.
 But utilizing atomic design provides us a few key insights that help us create more effective, deliberate UI design systems.

 ### The Part and the Whole
 **One of the biggest advantages atomic design provides is the ability to traverse between abstract and concrete**.
-We can simultaneously see our interfaces broken down to their atomic elements and also see how those atomic elements combine together to form our final experiences.
+We can simultaneously see our interfaces broken down to their atomic elements and also see how those elements combine together to form our final experiences.

 In his book *The Shape of Design*, Frank Chimero beautifully articulates the power this traversal provides: